 1. Criteria and processes have been developed and are used for decision-making in regards to offering developmental, pre-collegiate, continuing and community education, study abroad, short-term training, or contract education.

 Consistent with the mission of the College to provide an “educational environment for the ever changing populations and workforce needs of our regional community," MJC offers pre-collegiate level curriculum.
-Approximately xx% of students attending MJC assess into pre-collegiate courses each fall semester, and these courses are offered in Workforce Education training programs, Community Education, English, English as a Second language (ESL), and Math.
+A majority of new students assess into pre-collegiate courses.
+Courses are offered in Workforce Training programs, Community Education, English, English as a Second language (ESL), and Math.
 Pre-collegiate level courses are identified in the catalog as non-credit or not degree applicable.
-(MJC Catalog) These courses are follow California Code of Regulations Title 5 guidelines as outlined in the California Community College Chancellor's Office Program and the Program and Course Approval Handbook for non-degree applicable credit courses. (sample COR for basic skills classes) 2.
-The institution has a process for establishing and evaluating each type of course and program.
+(Community Ed Schedule; MJC Catalog – noncredit/not-for-credit; Contract Ed courses) The courses follow California Code of Regulations Title 5 guidelines as outlined in the California Community College Chancellor's Office Program and the Program and Course Approval Handbook for non-degree applicable credit courses. (sample COR for basic skills classes)

+Decision-making criteria and processes for pre-collegiate credit and non-credit courses are based on data analysis and priorities outlined in the MJC Basic Skills Initiative, the Student Equity Plan, and the Education Master Plan.
+(BSI Report; SEP, p.
+31-36; EMP, p.
+23) Processes for decision-making in regards to community education contract education and short-term training offerings are identified through the Workforce Training Center and Community Education (need documented processes) the College does not offer study abroad coursework.

+2. The institution has a process for establishing and evaluating each type of course and program.

 3. The college has a process and criteria for determining the appropriate credit type, delivery mode, and location of its courses and programs.
-It communicates this information to current and prospective students.Additionally, these courses are clearly distinguished and delineated from college level curricula through coding in the curriculum approval process, in CurricUNET, and in curriculum reports submitted to the California Community College Chancellor's Office.
+It communicates this information to current and prospective students.

+The College established processes for developing and evaluating each type of course and program.
+Pre-collegiate courses are clearly delineated from college level curricula through coding in the curriculum approval process, in CurricUNET, and in curriculum reports submitted to the California Community College Chancellor's Office.
 The course development and curriculum review process requires the identification of the appropriate level of student preparation per course content, identified student learning outcomes, and required assignments.
-(COR samples of basic skill and transfer courses) Alignment of pre-collegiate level curriculum with college-level curriculum is established through the mapping of student learning outcomes from the course to the program level.
+(COR samples of basic skill and transfer courses; course descriptions with pre-reqs in catalog) Alignment of pre-collegiate level curriculum with college-level curriculum is established through the mapping of student learning outcomes from the course to the program level.
 (CNET ENGL 49, 50, 101 Screenshot)

+The College Curriculum Committee, made up of faculty from multiple disciplines across the campus, reviews and discusses all course and program curriculum.
+The Committee reviews curriculum to determine credit type, delivery mode, and course and program location.
+(Curriculum Handbook; DE Addendum)

+Through the analysis of student and community need, some programs are offered through multiple delivery methods, including contract education, short-term training, and credit options.
+The MJC Irrigation Technology core curriculum was developed to offer as a full degree program as well as short-term training to incumbent workers (Irrigation Technology program info and training outlines; pharmacy tech program?)
+Program information and delivery methods are shared with target audiences

 4. There is alignment between pre-collegiate level curriculum and college level curriculum in order to ensure clear and efficient pathways for students.